XSS flaw, what is it and how to protect it?

 location.replace('http://www.google.fr);

-// Redirect the target to google.fr so that it doesn't suspect anything
+// Redirect the target to google.fr so that he doesn't suspect anything

 Save the xss.php file, then put it on an FTP server which supports PHP.
 Here our script is in place, it only remains to test it.